-Passed by the Victorian parliament in 2017, the Voluntary Assisted Dying Act came into effect in June 2019, giving eligible adults with less than six months to live – or one year if they have a neurodegenerative condition – the right to access lethal medication.
+Passed by the Victorian parliament in 2017, the Voluntary Assisted Dying Act came into effect in June 2019, giving eligible adults with less than six months to live – or one year if they have a neurodegenerative condition – the right to access life-ending medication.

 According to the Voluntary Assisted Dying Review Board's second report, by the end of 2019 the system had received more than 136 applications to use the new VAD law.
 Of these, 81 people were issued with a permit and 52 died using the approved medication.
 However, access remains a serious issue, with concerns that people are being held back by a lack of accredited specialists to approve applications.